PotteriesHackspace/potterieshackspace.github.com/contact.md

 We’d love to get to know you, so the easiest way to get started is by introducing yourself to us on the mailing list, tell us a bit about yourself.

-**Meet us**

-Our "Open Evening" is the first Wednesday of every month from 7PM for anyone to attend.
+**Our space**

+We host a number of [events](/events) at our space, so please check those out.

+You'll find our space at:

 * [50 Broad St, Hanley, Stoke on Trent, ST1 4EU](https://w3w.co/artist.watch.rents).

-Please check [our calendar](https://www.google.com/calendar/embed?src=00nfs1crll5qrehok98qmmitlc%40group.calendar.google.com&ctz=Europe/London) for other events we're involved in.

-If you're coming to join us, you might want to give us a call.

-You can reach us on:

-* <a href="tel:01782692995">01782 692995</a>

-<small>Please note: This number is only operated while we're on-site.</small>

-*Note:* If this is your first time, then it might be worth getting in touch and introducing yourself through our mailing list or social media first.
+*Note:* If this is your first time, then please get in touch and introducing yourself through our mailing list or social media first.

 **Get social**